-Abstract.
-The work package "Uncertainty Management multi-Actor Network - UMAN" within EURAD European Joint Programme on Radioactive Waste Management was dedicated to the management of uncertainties potentially relevant to the safety of different radioactive waste management stages and programs.
-One important goal there was to compile, review, compare and refine strategies, approaches and tools for the management of uncertainties in the safety assessment that are being used, planned to be used or being developed in different countries.
-This paper presents major findings from the UMAN deliverable D10.3 "Uncertainty identification, classification and quantification" that addresses approaches to identify and classify uncertainties that might be of relevance in the various stages of radioactive waste management as well as on the quantification of numerical uncertainties.
-The section on methodology compares Bottom-up and Top-down strategies, describes which sources were used for the paper as input: expert elicitation (here primarily based on a respective questionnaire

-- 15 send out to UMAN participants) and literature survey.
-It then advices on how uncertainties can be structured to pave the way to a comprehensive assessment of numerical uncertainties: fishbone diagrams and tables for uncertainty characteristics.
-Results support the identification of uncertainties with high relevance for radioactive waste management.
-Nine suitable categories are identified; the uncertainties are then grouped (including representative examples utilizing fishbone diagrams and tables) according to the occurrence by system phenomena, following the themes and subthemes of the EURAD Roadmap.
-The last - 20 part is dealing with the evaluation as well as quantification of uncertainties.
-The paper closes with recommendations aimed at future research directions for parameter uncertainties.
+6 Abstract.
+The work package "Uncertainty Management multi-Actor Network - UMAN" within EURAD European Joint 7 Programme on Radioactive Waste Management was dedicated to the management of uncertainties potentially relevant to the 8 safety of different radioactive waste management stages and programs.
+One important goal there was to compile, review, 9 compare and refine strategies, approaches and tools for the management of uncertainties in the safety analysis and the safety 10 case that are being used, planned to be used or being developed in different countries.
+This paper presents major findings from 11 the UMAN deliverable D10.3 "Uncertainty identification, classification and quantification" that addresses approaches to 12 identify and classify uncertainties that might be of relevance in the various stages of radioactive waste management as well as on the quantification of numerical uncertainties.
+The section on methodology compares Bottom-up and Top-down strategies, 13 14 describes which sources were used for the report as input: expert elicitation (here primarily based on a respective questionnaire send out to UMAN participants) and literature survey.
+It then advices on how uncertainties can be structured to pave the way 15 to a comprehensive assessment of numerical uncertainties: fishbone diagrams and tables for uncertainty characteristics.
+Results 16 support the identification of uncertainties with high relevance for RWM.
+Nine suitable categories are identified; the 17 uncertainties are then grouped (including representative examples utilizing fishbone diagrams and tables) according to the 18 19 occurrence by system phenomena, following the themes and subthemes of the EURAD Roadmap.
+The last part is treating with 20 the evaluation as well as quantification of uncertainties.
+The paper closes with recommendations aimed at future research 21 directions for parameter uncertainties.
 Finally, it provides definitions for some terms frequently used (uncertainty in general, parameter uncertainty, uncertainty models, and aleatory vs. epistemic uncertainties) in a glossary.
+22

-1. Introduction
+23 1.
+Introduction

 Deep geological repositories (DGR) are widely recognized as the safest method of isolating waste from the biosphere over geological time scales.
-The management of potentially relevant uncertainties within the different stages and programs of radioactive waste management is an essential part of the overall DGR safety assessments.
-Therefore, the large EURAD European Joint Programme on Radioactive Waste Management (RWM) integrated a specific strategic study work package "Uncertainty Management multi-Actor Network - UMAN".
-One important goal there was to compile, review, compare and refine strategies, approaches and tools for the management of uncertainties in the safety assessment that are being used, planned
+The management of potentially relevant uncertainties within the different stages and programs of radioactive waste management is an essential part of the overall safety assessments.
+Therefore, the large EURAD European Joint Programme on Radioactive Waste Management integrated a specific strategic study work package "Uncertainty Management multi-Actor Network - UMAN".
+One important goal there was to compile, review, compare and refine strategies, approaches and tools for the management of uncertainties in the safety analysis and the safety case that are being used, planned to be used or being developed in different countries.
+A respective deliverable D10.3 "Uncertainty identification, classification and quantification" addresses approaches to identify and classify uncertainties that might be of relevance in the various stages of radioactive waste management (RWM) as well as on the quantification of numerical uncertainties.
+This paper is based on that report, and it summarizes its main findings.
+The report was prepared within the UMAN Subtask 2.2 and its questionnaire "Uncertainty identification, classification and quantification".
+The authors were supported by various European partners: CIEMAT, EIMV, GRS, HZDR, Nagra, NDA, SCK-CEN, STUBA, SURAO, and TU Sofia.